niringiyimanaelie/AtomAI-Expert-System/README.md

 The Chatbot can efficiently answer questions and provide the sources from where the answer was extracted from.

-We used Pinecone to create our Vector Database and OpenAI for Text and Image Embedding.
+I used Pinecone to create a Vector Database and OpenAI for Text and Image Embedding.
 The data was extracted from pdf documents processed the leading computer vision model (YOLOV7).
-We locally deployed the chatbot using Flask API.
+I locally deployed the chatbot using Flask API.

 ### Future work
-We developed this chatbot to keep a record of the user queries and use them for further improving the knowledge base and make the bot more robust and able to answer all questions in the selected subjects.
-In the future, we can also improve the model to process multiple subjects spanning the education sector.
+I developed this chatbot to keep a record of the user queries and use them for further improving the knowledge base and make the bot more robust and able to answer all questions in the selected subjects.
+In the future, I can also improve the model to process multiple subjects spanning the education sector.